CodeWithSammy/https-techsammy.hashnode.dev-/clhrk242a000x09l49x2a3oft.md

     * `stroke()`:

-        This method outlines the path or shape with the current stroke style.
+        This method outlines the path or shapes with the current stroke style.

     * `fill()`: